 Both of you are mesmerized.
 You leave your nets and follow Him.
 Walking further along, He calls out to the others.
 They abandon their boat, leave their father, and come along.

 The journey begins.
 He walks along the Sea of Galilee, teaching in the synagogues, preaching about the Kingdom, and healing people with all kinds of disease.
 You have just witnessed the Teacher, Preacher, and Healer.

 His reputation spreads throughout all of Syria.
 Great crowds of people walk with Him from Galilee, Jerusalem, Judea, and beyond the Jordan.
 The Teacher realizes this vast crowd has been gathering, and He walks up a mount of large rocks, and sets himself down.

 No, this is very different.
-This mountain is not Sinai.
-This mountain is a hillside, an intimate place for people to hear about the wonder and mystery of God.
+This is not Sinai.
+This is a hillside, an intimate place for people to hear about the wonder and mystery of Jesus Christ.
 His countenance is calm.
-He speaks in a still and quiet voice.
+He speaks in a quiet voice.
 He invites people to come and be near Him.

 You listen attentively while He talks about the heart of men, the inward conduct as opposed to the outward behavior.
 You hear His explanations about the commandments, how murder and adultery begin in the heart.
 He talks about loving your enemies, and gives an example of prayer.
-This Teacher speaks about the things of the Father, of repentance and of forgiveness.
+This Teacher speaks about the things of the Father.
+He teaches about repentance and forgiveness.

 You will eventually realize that He is the Kingdom.Matthew 5:1-25